Vehicle leasing: Rationale

+Each vehicle is backed by a robust manufacturer's warranty that can be utilized at any authorized dealer.
+To maintain your warranty's validity, it is essential to regularly service your vehicle, following the manufacturer's recommendations.

 Market penetration

 Leasing's average retail market penetration rate in the United States for new passenger vehicles reached an all-time record high of 26.5% in February 2014.
-This represents a recovery from a severe drop during the financial crisis of 2007–08.
+This represents a recovery from a severe drop during the 2008 financial crisis.
 As of 2016, leasing accounted for about 25 percent of total vehicle sales and 31 percent retail sales in the United States.

 The prevalence of leasing in the United States for GM, Ford and Chrysler has risen close to the industry norm after reaching low single digits in 2009, but is still lower than BMW and Mercedes-Benz.